germTheory/simulations/readme.md

-Repository for the simulations an visualizations
+Repository for the simulations and visualizations